mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-0.58.0/faq/tezos-now-advance-time.md

 import Syntax from '@theme/Syntax';
 import SyntaxTitle from '@theme/SyntaxTitle';

-The `Tezos.get_now` function can be used to get the current time, but in the tests, we may want to setup a situation where the contracts thinks `Tezos.get_now()` is in the future.
+The `Mavryk.get_now` function can be used to get the current time, but in the tests, we may want to setup a situation where the contracts thinks `Mavryk.get_now()` is in the future.

 Time advances by baking (protocol checks and enforces the timestamp makes sense)